jennifermarohasy.com/blog - The Politics and Environment Blog

 Seems I can expect, as editor, to be sacked, assassinated or shot at dawn for infelicities involving skeptical propoganda.
 I wonder if that happens whether Dick Smith or other Ozzie-Luminaries will open the wallet for my legal defense.

-9. Comment from: david elder
+9. david elder says

 REPENT, FOR THE CARBON IS AT HAND